shapeIndexComunicaExperiment/analysis/artefact/statistical_significance/shapeIndexInnerDataset.md

-# Comparaison shape index with shapes with only information about the dataset model against an ideal shape index
+# Comparison shape index with shapes with only information about the dataset model against an ideal shape index

 | Query template         | relation execution time   | p-value       |   avg ratio HTTP request |
 |------------------------|---------------------------|---------------|--------------------------|